Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Finally, there could be an attraction in removing tax-free status from cash interest as a means to raise tax revenue.

-Why might it not change Cash ISAs?
+Why the government might not change Cash ISAs

 Ending Cash ISAs would be very unpopular with those savers who currently enjoy the tax-free returns they offer.
 These might include people who do not want to risk losses from investments, and perhaps those in retirement who do not have long time horizons which can help reduce the risk of sudden investment losses.